joshdpaterson/Shim-Coil-Optimization-for-Enhanced-Magnetic-Field-Homogeneity-EPR/README.md

 - Optimizing coil geometries and currents with **SciPy’s BFGS algorithm**
 - Visualizing 3D coil configurations to check manufacturability

-**Relevance:** This project demonstrates quantitative modeling, optimization under constraints, and simulation of complex systems — skills that are directly applicable to quantitative finance and other data-driven fields.
+**Relevance:** This project demonstrates quantitative modeling, optimization under constraints, and simulation of complex systems.

 ---